+People who study the universe are called astronomers.
 They use telescopes to study the stars.
 In the coming years, the largest radio telescope will be built near Carnarvon, Northern Cape.
-Today we even have telescopes far in space that can send us pictures of very distant parts of the universe that we cannot see from earth.
+Today we even have telescopes far in space that can send us pictures of very distant parts of the universe The moon as seen through a telescope that we cannot see from earth.
 An example is the Hubble telescope, which sends us beautiful images from space.
 South Africa built its own large telescope near Sutherland in the Northern Cape.